-During your job search process you will want to spend time researching employers in the field of law that interests you and building a network and creating relationships with lawyers who are in that field.
+During your job search process you will want to spend time building a network and creating relationships with lawyers who are in fields of interest to you.

 This process will give you an idea of what lawyers in a given field actually do every day, and how best to position yourself to obtain a job.

 Note: Please do not contact alumni and/or practitioners for employment or business purposes but rather contact them with the goal of obtaining informational interviews, asking for advice on practice areas and seeking information on legal trends and hiring in diverse geographic locations.

 Office of Graduate Careers has collected names and contact information of recent graduates from the LL.M. program (password protected, under the Relationship Building tab) who have indicated they are willing to serve as a resource about career planning for current LL.M. students.
 You can review their details sorted by country of first law degree; LL.M. degree program; or current location (sorted by city, country).